Looking for inspiration for a day out?

 A day beside the sea.

-If it's a day out by the seaside you're after, head west to Ayr's long sandy beach and promenade.
-Once you’ve had your ice cream and a dip in the sea, you might like to get a taxi or the bus to the Robert Burns Birthplace Museum in Alloway, just outside the town.
+If it's a day out at the seaside you're after, head west to Ayr's long sandy beach and promenade.
+Once you’ve had your ice cream and a paddle in the sea, you might like to get a taxi or the bus to the Robert Burns Birthplace Museum in Alloway, just outside the town.
 See the house he was born in, and get an insight into the life and works of Scotland’s favourite poet.

 Discover Scotland’s historic heart.